Open Data Glossary

 Source System – The Source System, or System of Record, is the information storage system that is the authoritative data source for a given data element or piece of information.

-SQL query – Structured Query Language (SQL) is a special-purpose programming language responsible for querying and editing information stored in a certain database management system.
+SQL – Structured Query Language (SQL) is a special-purpose programming language responsible for querying and editing information stored in a certain database management system.